 Note that what you see after scanning the QR Code varies with different QR Code scanning applications.
 Especially for Android users.

-For example, you will see a different version of your URL if you scan the QR Code with the QR Code Scanner app.
-On the other hand, an app called QR Scanner will show a different version.
+For example, you will see a different version of your URL if you scan the QR Code with a QR Code Scanner app.
+On the other hand, an app called QR & Barcode Scanner will show a different version.

 F. Best Practices